TimberBro/terfit-price-check/README.md

 # terfit-price-check

 # Purpose
-I'm too lazy to check price of nearest gym, so I decided to write simple parser, that will notify me, when price will go down
+I'm too lazy to check price of nearest gym, so I decided to write simple util, that will notify me, when price will go down

 # How to use